-September 10th was World Suicide Prevention Day.
+September 10th is World Suicide Prevention Day.
 On this day people joined together to promote an understanding about suicide.
 Within the Prairie Mountain Health region, in Brandon the Suicide Prevention Implementation Network (SPIN) marked World Suicide Prevention Day by acknowledging individuals and organizations who are making efforts to create a suicide safer community.
 In Swan River a community walk took place to recognize the day.

 It is a shocking fact that 800,000 people are lost to suicide across the world yearly.
 In Canada, each day, there are ten suicide deaths and 250 more suicide attempts daily.
 Countless others have suicidal thoughts.
 The ripple effect of suicide leads to a considerable amount of people impacted by this devastating moment.